 When you’re facing a confusing or overwhelming ER bill, it’s easy to feel like you’re on your own.
 But you’re not.
 Several organizations and services are available to help you make sense of the charges and find a path forward.
 From professional bill auditors to non-profit support groups, here are some key resources that can provide the assistance you need.

-Medical Bill Review Services
+Should You Use a Medical Bill Review Service?

 If you suspect errors on your bill but aren’t sure what to look for, a medical bill review service can act as a professional auditor on your behalf.
 These services employ experts who meticulously examine your itemized bill, cross-checking every charge against your medical records to ensure you were only billed for services you actually received.
 They can identify common errors like duplicate charges, incorrect codes, or unbundled services.
 Think of it as hiring an expert to get a second opinion on your bill’s accuracy.
 The Consumer Financial Protection Bureau offers guidance on what to do when you believe a medical bill is wrong.

-Patient Advocacy Groups
+How Patient Advocacy Groups Can Help

 You don’t have to handle a billing dispute by yourself.
 Patient advocacy groups are organizations dedicated to providing support and guidance to people dealing with complex healthcare issues, including billing problems.
 These groups can help you understand your rights, explore your options for disputing a bill, and connect you with financial assistance programs.
 Many are non-profits that offer their services for free or at a low cost.
 The Patient Advocate Foundation, for example, provides case management services and co-pay relief, ensuring you have an ally to help you through the process.